top of page

 Acerca de

-Tracey Gibbs is a contemporary printmaker from Perth, Western Australia.
+Tracey Gibbs is an artist and author from Fremantle, Western Australia.
 With roots in wildflower country in the south west of Western Australia her fascination with botanicals is long-standing.
 Raised in a resourceful and creative family, her interest in art specifically took hold in high school, especially when she was first exposed to both Fauvism and especially Pop Art.
 Lurid, almost unnatural colour remains an obsession and features prominently in her work.

 Tracey started her design career as a book designer (BA Graphic Design) and excelled in the field for over a decade.
 She relished the versatility of book design, and within a few years of beginning her graphic design career, Tracey started out on her own; freelancing within the publishing field.
 She loved the challenge of running her own business and grew a solid client base.
 She also had the opportunity to illustrate a few children’s books which had been a long-time goal of hers.